techidaily/site-facebook/source/_posts/quick-login-sessions-across-diverse-facebook-pages.md

  While classic Facebook is no longer officially available, extensions have attempted to recreate the experience.
 Unfortunately, these either no longer work or provide limited functionality based on your account.

- If you're using an extension like Old Layout for Facebook for[Firefox](https://addons.mozilla.org/en-US/firefox/addon/old-layout-for-facebook/) or[Chrome](https://chrome.google.com/webstore/detail/old-layout-for-facebook/abmkkackbbimmdbfjdilpnfaegaeagge) that runs a script to restore the classic aesthetic, you'll still follow the same steps as the current version of Facebook:
+ If you're using an extension like Old Layout for Facebook for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/old-layout-for-facebook/) or [Chrome](https://chrome.google.com/webstore/detail/old-layout-for-facebook/abmkkackbbimmdbfjdilpnfaegaeagge) that runs a script to restore the classic aesthetic, you'll still follow the same steps as the current version of Facebook:

 1. While logged into Facebook, click on the**Account** button next to**Notifications** .
 2. Select**See all profiles** , then select**Switch accounts** .